mkimuci/ioling/pages/About/03_regulations_online.md

 All contestants who are not awarded a medal or an Honourable Mention shall receive a certificate of participation.

+The country or territory whose contestants attain the highest average score shall be awarded a trophy known as "the best country average award".
+This will be based on the average score of all that country's contestants, including any second team.

 The decisions of the Jury shall be final and no appeal or challenge will be accepted.
 Team Leaders will be given details of the final scores (including a problem-by-problem breakdown) and overall ranking of their own team members, though results of contestants who are not awarded a medal or an Honourable Mention will not be made public.